 Sukanta was annoyed when he read the letter.
 His reaction to it was just the opposite of what Rashmi had expected.
 He wondered what Rashmi wanted from him.
 So he wanted a discussion on her letter.
 They went into a restaurant to talk.
 Sukanta complained that Rashmi seemed to belittle the positive change that had come about in their relations.
 After tea, they sat in the veranda for some time.
 Rashmi was terribly upset.
 She said to Sukanta, "I don't want anything to come in the way of our friendship."
 Sukanta could see that Rashmi was talking in all sincerity.
-He said, "I too don't want anything to come in the way of our friendship," and he patted Rashmi's hair kindly and affectionately.
+He said, "I too don't want anything to come in the way of our friendship."
+Sukanta could see that Rashmi was talking in all sincerity.
+He said, "I too don't want anything to come in the way of our friendship."
 It was time for him to go to the PHQ for his dinner.